 Some people love the improved visibility provided by the full face mask, reduced fogging, and the freedom of being able to breathe through your nose or mouth without a snorkel.

 Others struggle to get used to the design, find breathing more difficult, and dislike the fact they aren’t as suitable for diving underwater.

 In this article we look at traditional style masks only.
-If you are interested to learn more about full face mask, check out this page.
+If you are interested to learn more about full face mask, check out our buyers guide here.

 Believe it or not, there are many features to consider when choosing a snorkel.
 The majority of the advanced features are designed for scuba divers and not necessary for snorkelling, however there are some features that we think anyone snorkelling should utilise.